centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/network-rad-airmux-snmp.md

 ### SNMP Configuration

-The SNMP service must be configured and activated on the host.
+The SNMP agentmust be configured and activated on the host.
 Please refer to the official documentation from the manufacturer/publisher.

 ### Network flow